Seborrheic dermatitis is a more severe form of dandruff that affects the sensitive skin of the scalp and can lead to hair loss in more extreme cases.

 Seborrheic dermatitis is an extreme form of dandruff, meaning it has more severe symptoms.
 These include:

 - inflamed areas on the scalp

-One of the more extreme symptoms of seborrhoeic dermatitis is hair loss.
-It starts when the scalp’s natural oil, sebum, is broken downby a microbe on the scalp, Malassezia globosa.
+One of the more extreme symptoms of seborrheic dermatitis is hair loss.
+It starts when the scalp’s natural oil, sebum, is broken down by a microbe on the scalp, Malassezia globosa.

 A great way to help prevent hair fall is to keep your scalp healthy.
 Our studies have shown that hair that grows from a healthier scalp has a stronger cuticle1 than hair that grows from a damaged one.

-So use a shampoo formulated to improve your scalp’s health.
-Our selenium sulphide shampoo does just that.
+So, use a shampoo formulated to improve your scalp’s health.
+Our selenium sulfide shampoo does just that.

 1 less oxidative damage, greater hydrophobicity